luisantunesdeveloper/download-tester/README.md

 ##### TODO
 - Unit tests
-- Multiple file downloads from different locations
-- Auto extension from 'content-disposition'
-- A real cli
+- A real cli with support for input file pipping
-- Stream composition
+- External stream composition